 When a parent wishes to move out of town, or out of state, with the children, significant legal issues arise, which include custody, parenting time (visitation), and child support.
 Both parents may find it beneficial to speak with a family law attorney before a move is made.
 With discussion and careful planning, a mother and father may be able to fashion a workable arrangement that benefits everyone and avoid a contested custody litigation.
 On the other hand, there are times when no amount of negotiation will bring about a successful resolution.
 In these cases, it will be up to a judge to make the final decision.

-Our attorney, Gary Frank, has almost thirty years of experience as an Arizona custody attorney representing parents in contested relocation and move-away matters.
+Both of our attorneys, Gary Frank and Hanna Amar, have many years of experience as an Arizona custody attorney representing parents in contested relocation and move-away matters.
 If you have questions about your rights as a parent, contact our office for a consultation.

 FACTORS IN DETERMINING CUSTODY

 In making a custody and/or relocation decision the Court is guided by the “best interests” of the child.

 In determining custody, Arizona Revised Statutes, Section 25-403 requires the judge to consider all relevant factors, including:

 - The wishes of the child’s parent or parents as to custody;